juliensagot/ModularTableViewController/README.md

 **Please note that I only added methods that I needed for that particular example, feel free to add any other needed method to each respecting protocols.**

-Let's provide a default implementation for the  `registerCellTypes(in tableView: UITableView)` function, allowing us to easily register our cells in the tableView:
+Let's provide a default implementation to the  `registerCellTypes(in tableView: UITableView)` function, allowing us to easily register our cells in the tableView:

 ```swift
 extension TableViewSectionDataSource {